danielmiessler/fabric/patterns/create_visualization/system.md

 # OUTPUT INSTRUCTIONS

 - Output only ASCII art.

-- Do not output any code indicators or delimiters.
-Only output the ASCII art.
+- Do not output any code indicators like ``` or delimiters of any kind.

+- Only output the ASCII art.

 - Do not output warnings or notes—just the requested sections.

 # INPUT: